dvolk/catgpt/README.md

 # CatGPT

-CatGPT lets you browse/search your ChatGPT history on one page.
+CatGPT puts all your ChatGPT conversations on a single static page for easy browsing and searching.

 <img src="https://i.postimg.cc/3RZVD3bq/localhost-8085-my-ipad-4.png">

+## Motivation

+- The chat.openai.com interface is very sluggish and has no search function.

 ## Installation